nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 * Floating suggestions such as Emoji panel in Version 1709 (Fall Creators Update) and hardware keyboard suggestions in Version 1803 (April 2018 Update).
-This has been incorporated into NVDA 2018.3 release.
+This has been incorporated into NVDA 2018.3 release, but more recent changes do require support from this add-on.
 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.
 * Announcing tooltips from universal apps.
-* Handling tab switches in Sets in Redstone 5 (builds 17627 through 17692)
+* Handling tab switches in Sets in Redstone 5 (builds 17627 through 17692).
 * Recognizing dialogs powered by XAML and various frameworks.
-In NVDA 2018.3, NVDA itself will take care of this.
+In NVDA 2018.3, NVDA itself will take care of this in most situations.

 We'll meet various UIA controls and workarounds throughout this article.

 ## Windows 10 Objects

 Windows 10 App Essentials add-on comes with Windows 10 Objects, a global plugin that contains definitions of common controls encountered in Windows 10 and various universal apps.
 These include search suggestion handling, looping selectors for time pickers and so on.
-It also includes additional UIA handling routines and configuration and update facility for the add-on.
+It also includes additional UIA handling routines and configuration and update facility for the add-on (the latter was removed in 2019).

 ### Source code layout

 The global plugin consists of the following:

 * winTenObjs/__init__.py: the base global plugin.
 * winTenObjs/_UIAHandlerEx.py: additional UIA routines for ones NVDA does not support natively (mostly for old NVDA releases).
+This module can come and go without notice.
 * winTenObjs/w10config.py: configuration and updates.
 As of June 2017, the only thing configurable from Windows 10 App Essentials settings dialog is update facility, which includes whether update check should be performed automatically, update check interval and channel.
+This module is gone in 2019.

 The main global plugin file is laid out thus: